Haworthia retusa (L.) Duval

 Star Cactus, Window Succulent

 Aloe retusa, Apicra retusa, Catevala retusa, Haworthia retusa var. retusa

-Haworthia retusa is a small succulent that forms star-shaped rosettes, up to 6 inches (15 cm) in diameter, of fleshy, lime green leaves with triangular translucent tips marked with longitudinal lines.
-In the wild, it is usually a solitary rosette, while in cultivation, it can offset and even form a clump of rosettes in cultivation.
+Haworthia retusa is a small succulent that forms star-shaped rosettes of thick, fleshy, lime green leaves with a triangular translucent end area marked with longitudinal lines.
+It is usually a solitary rosette in the wild, but it can offset and even form a clump of rosettes in cultivation.
 The rosettes grow up to 6 inches (15 cm) in diameter.
-Leaves are deltoid, recurved, up to up to 3.2 inches (8 cm) long, and up to 0.8 inches (2 cm) wide.
+Leaves are deltoid, recurved, up to up to 3.2 inches (8 cm) long and 0.8 inches (2 cm) wide.
 Flowers are small, tubular, white with greenish-brown veins, and appear on unbranched, up to 20 inches (50 cm) long flower stalks in late spring to summer.

 How to Grow and Care for Haworthia retusa